Marie Lu

-Marie Lu (born 11 July 1984; birthname: Xiwei Lu, Chinese: 陸希未) is an American young adult science fiction and fantasy author.
+Marie Lu (born 11 July 1984; born Xiwei Lu, 陸希未) is an American young adult science fiction and fantasy author.
 She is best known for the Legend series, novels set in a dystopian and militarized future, as well as the Young Elites series, the Warcross series, and Batman: Nightwalker in the DC Icons series.

 Early life

 Lu was born in 1984 in Wuxi, Jiangsu, China, and later moved to Beijing.
 In 1989, she and her family moved to the United States in Texas when she was five years old, during the Tiananmen Square Protest.
 She grew up between Baton Rouge, New Orleans, and Houston, learning English by writing stories.
 She attended the University of Southern California, where she studied political science and biology, and interned as an artist at Disney Interactive Studios.

 Lu currently lives in the Arts District of Los Angeles with her husband, their son (born 2019) and three dogs.